 Posted by: Jaideep Khanduja

-Bug, Bug Management, Project Lifecycle, project management, project manager, SDLC, software, software engineering, software qa, software quality, software quality assurance, Software testers, software testing, software testing cycle, software testing projects, softwaretesting, STLC, tester, testing environment
+Bug, Bug Management, Project Lifecycle, project management, project manager, quality assurance, SDLC, software, software engineering, software qa, software quality, software quality assurance, Software testers, software testing, software testing cycle, software testing projects, softwaretesting, STLC, tester, testing environment

 Senior Management including CIOs, QA Heads, CEOs, Development Heads, Project Heads, Customers, Vendors and/or sub-contractors related to software Organizations across the globe has repeatedly displayed their concern over the Bugs Management Process from time to time.

 2. The test results do not lead to more effective coding: The coding is always prone to create bugs (programmers are always as overconfident as ever).

 3. The identification and quantification of a Bug is highly dubious: All the efforts by testing team in identifying and categorizing a bug is not always able to meet the seriousness it is meant for.
 Moreover sometimes a bug becomes an issue of debate over its category (critical/ severe/ desirable etc.).

 4. Quality managers and testers often appear to have a limited knowledge of the code and business concepts and related issues.

 5. Excessive focus and reliance on quantitative bug analysis is dangerous.

 6. Bugs with a low probability occur more often than would be expected.